-2018 House Substitute for Senate Bill 109 provided for additional funding for the KPERS School group.
-A payment of \$56 million was paid in fiscal year 2018 This bill also authorized a payment of \$82 million in fiscal year 2019.

-2019 Senate Bill 9 authorized a payment of \$115 million for the KPERS School group.
+House Substitute for Senate Bill 109 from the 2018 Legislative session provided for additional funding for the KPERS School Group.
+A payment of \$56 million was paid in fiscal year 2018.
+This bill also authorized a payment of \$82 million in fiscal year 2019.
+The 2019 legislative session authorized an additional fiscal year payment for the KPERS School Group.
+2019 Senate Bill 9 authorized a payment of \$115 million for the KPERS School Group.
+House Substitute for Senate Bill 25 from the 2019 Legislative session authorized additional funding for the KPERS School Group in fiscal year 2020 of \$51 million.

 The State of Kansas is required to contribute the statutory required employer's share except for retired Cooperative employees.
 The Cooperative is responsible for the employer's portion of the cost for retired Cooperative employees.
-The Cooperative received and remitted amounts equal to the statutory contribution rate, which totaled \$743,286 for the year ended June 30, 2020.
+The Cooperative received and remitted amounts equal to the statutory contribution rate, which totaled \$759,097 for the year ended June 30, 2021.